fadezilla/RestaurantManagementApplication/README.md

 Employees use the application to manage orders.
 They can view all active orders and mark them as inactive once served.
 The employee endpoint to access orders is http://localhost:8000/employee.

 ## Management
 The management interface provides insights into restaurant statistics using RAW SQL queries.
 Management can view the total number of orders placed, orders served, and the two most popular dishes.
+The Management endpoint to access orders is http://localhost:8000/management.

 ## Azure Database
 The application utilizes an Azure database for data storage.
 The database schema includes a table named Orders with the following fields: